 Where Bluehost struggles:

 Performance.
-Bluehost has historically run slower than SiteGround in independent speed benchmarks.
-Server response times on shared hosting are adequate but not fast — typically 400-700ms TTFB in testing, versus 150-300ms for SiteGround.
+Bluehost runs slower than SiteGround in independent speed benchmarks — consistently.
+Server response times on shared hosting are adequate but not fast, typically 400-700ms TTFB in testing versus 150-300ms for SiteGround.
+Users migrating from Bluehost to SiteGround have documented load time drops from 2.36 seconds to 0.7 seconds on comparable setups.
+That gap is real.

 Support.
 Since EIG (now Newfold Digital) acquired Bluehost, support quality has declined in user reports.
-Chat support is available but resolution quality is inconsistent.
-Phone support exists but is increasingly redirected.
+Chat support is available but resolution quality is inconsistent — canned responses are common, agents frequently can’t escalate, and phone support is increasingly redirected.
+A recurring pattern: support agents end conversations when customers mention cancellation rather than trying to resolve the issue.

 Renewal pricing.
 The jump from $2.95/month introductory to $10.99/month at renewal is significant.
 Factor the renewal price into your decision — the first-term discount disappears.